 Atrial fibrillation (AFib) is a problem with your heart’s rhythm -- it can beat too fast or too slow, and in a chaotic way.
 That prevents it from pumping blood as well as it should.
-That could cause serious health problems, called complications.
+That can cause serious health complications.

 Normally when your heart beats, the two upper chambers -- called atria -- squeeze and push blood into the two lower chambers -- called ventricles.
 In AFib, the atria quiver instead of squeezing strongly.
 So they push only some of the blood into the ventricles.